top of page

 20150618_wapca2.jpg

-Within the eastern portion of the Upper Guinean forest, relatively large areas of lowland rain forest are now almost entirely confined to eastern Côte d’Ivoire and western Ghana.
-These forests form a secodary area of endemism and are home to a number of threatened primate species including:
+Within the eastern portion of the Upper Guinean Rainforest, the last remaining large areas of lowland rainforest are now almost entirely confined to eastern Côte d’Ivoire and western Ghana.
+These forests are home to several rare and threatened primate species.

-Additionally, other unique mammals, such as zebra duiker (Cephalophus zebra), royal antelope (Neotragus pygmaeus), Liberian mongoose (Liberiictis kuhni), Dephua mouse (Dephomys eburnea), white-throated shrew (Crocidura wimmeri) and the Togo mouse (Leimacomys buettneri) are also present here.
+In addition to primates, these forests are also home to other unique mammals, including the zebra duiker (Cephalophus zebra), royal antelope (Neotragus pygmaeus), Liberian mongoose (Liberiictis kuhni), Dephua mouse (Dephomys eburnea), white-throated shrew (Crocidura wimmeri), and Togo mouse (Leimacomys buettneri).

 Threats

-Deforestation is the greatest threat to both the environment and wildlife dependent upon the rainforests of West Africa.
-According to a recent CEPF Ecosystem Report, the Upper Guinean Forests has been reduced to a mere 15% of its original forest cover.
-Logging, unsustainable and poor practice agriculture in cocoa and palm oil, illegal mining termed “galamsey”, and human encroachment have left fragmented remnants of rainforest.
+Deforestation is the greatest threat to both the environment and the wildlife that depend upon the rainforests of West Africa.
+According to a recent Critical Ecosystem Partnership Fund (CEPF) Ecosystem Report, the Upper Guinean Forest has been reduced to a mere 15% of its original cover.
+Logging, unsustainable and poorly managed cocoa and palm oil agriculture, illegal mining (termed “galamsey”), and human encroachment have left only fragmented remnants of rainforest.
 Studies of legal and illegal logging in Ghana have shown an increase of 600% in 15 years.
-Illegal logging is the most devastating threat as it is wholly unmanaged with no discretion for tree species, age or size.
-Illegal logging is carried out by two sources – 1/3 is carried out by legal companies who remove more than their quota or take from protected areas and 2/3 is carried out by illegal chainsaw operators, operating anyway they can access by road.
-According Global Forest Watch between 2001 and 2014 Ghana lost more than half a million hectares, around 9% of its total forest cover.
+Illegal logging is the most devastating threat, as it is wholly unmanaged, with no regard for tree species, age, or size.
+It is carried out by two sources: one-third by legal companies that remove more than their quota or take from protected areas, and two-thirds by illegal chainsaw operators who cut wherever roads provide access.
+According to Global Forest Watch, between 2001 and 2014 Ghana lost more than half a million hectares of forest, around 9% of its total cover.

-Extensive bush meat hunting for both local consumption and export to other countries, estimates of the bush meat trade run as high as $400 million per year in Ghana and $500 million in Côte d’Ivoire, has caused a massive decline in the wildlife populations of West Africa.
-Wildlife populations in Ghana and Côte d’Ivoire are disappearing at such an alarming rate that many of the remaining rainforest habitats have become nearly devoid of mammal species, causing conservationists to now label these forests as “empty forests”.
+Extensive bushmeat hunting for both local consumption and export to other countries has also caused a massive decline in wildlife populations.
+Estimates of the bushmeat trade run as high as US$400 million per year in Ghana and US$500 million in Côte d’Ivoire.
+Wildlife in these countries is disappearing at such an alarming rate that many remaining rainforest habitats have become nearly devoid of mammal species, leading conservationists to label these forests as “empty forests”.

 bushmeat_cephalophe_JPG.webp

-The unique fauna and flora found within these areas of rainforest have long been under the stress of deforestation and overhunting and with diminishing forest cover in which to retreat, wildlife within these sparse forests are finding no place left to hide.
+The unique fauna and flora of these rainforests have long been under pressure from deforestation and overhunting.
+With ever-diminishing forest cover in which to retreat, wildlife in these forests are finding there is nowhere left to hide.

 Please use the links below for more information on our conservation projects: